Compare Tree Removal Quotes Now

 - A canopy width equal to or exceeding four metres;

-- for a multi-trunk tree species, a combined trunk circumference (measured around the outer girth of the group of trunks) equal to or exceeding one (1) metre at a height of one (1) metre above ground level.
+- for a multi-trunk tree species, a combined trunk circumference (measured around the outer girth of the group of trunks) equal to or exceeding one (1) metre at the height of one (1) metre above ground level.

 - If the tree is dying or dead or is a risk to human life or property and is not required as the habitat of native fauna – Assessing wildlife habitat;